trilitech/tezos-developer-docs/src/pages/smart-contract-topics/simplified-contracts/index.md

 One may use a flash loan to take advantage of an arbitrage situation, for example if two different exchanges offer to buy/sell the same type of tokens, at a different price from eachother.
 The user can buy tokens from one exchange at a low price, then sell it to the other exchange at a higher price, making a profit.

-Our contract has three entry points:
+Our contract has three entrypoints:
 - <code>borrow</code> is called by the borrower, indicating how many tez they need.<br/>The amount is transferred to the caller, then a callback he provided is executed.
-At the end of this entry point, we verify that this callback has repaid the loan.
+At the end of this entrypoint, we verify that this callback has repaid the loan.
 - <code>repay</code> is to be called by this callback, once the actions that generate a profit are done.
 The call should come with payment of the borrowed amount, plus interest.
-- <code>check_repaid</code> is called by the <code>borrow</code> entry point after the call to the callback.
-Indeed, <code>borrow</code> can't do the verification itself, since the execution of the callback is done after all the code of the entry point is executed.
+- <code>check_repaid</code> is called by the <code>borrow</code> entrypoint after the call to the callback.
+Indeed, <code>borrow</code> can't do the verification itself, since the execution of the callback is done after all the code of the entrypoint is executed.

 <table>
 <tr><td><strong>Storage</strong></td><td><strong>Entry points effects</strong></td></tr>